 I have been blown away by the income I’m making from this blog with very little effort.
 I cut back on the number of topics and made sure all my topics are related focusing on health and fitness.
 Most of my successful posts are about running.

 This seems to be key – you can make money from a lifestyle blog but it needs to have a strong focus.
 Start with no more than 2 to 3 topics and make sure they’re related – likely to appeal to the same readers.
-For example I’m mainly writing about running, yoga and healthy eating.
+For example I’m mainly writing about running, yoga, healthy eating and weight loss.

 Social media will generate traffic when your blog is new but for long term growth you need to learn SEO.
 The aim is to write posts you can rank with a new blog on Google.
 Target achievable keywords and write great content.
 Find out more in my first blog income report.